• Home

 What You Get with Your Airgarden Kit

-The Airgarden comes fully supplied with everything you need.
-For future seasons you’ll need to buy fertilisers and pH testers, which you can find online from other suppliers, or direct from The Airgarden website.
+The Airgarden comes fully supplied with everything you need for your first growing season.
+For future seasons you’ll need to buy additional nutrients and pH testers, which you can find online from the Airgarden website , or from other suppliers.

 Airgarden Aeroponic Vertical Garden Kit

-The pump is mains powered but efficient, and once installed completely weatherproof – but do make sure to protect the wires from pests and rodents!
+The pump is mains powered and efficient, and once installed, completely weatherproof – but do make sure to protect the wires from pests or rodents if they are prevalent in your area.

-The automatic timer is a great addition, and automatically turns off the pumps overnight when some plants are dormant and resting, as well as allowing for adjusting your timings throughout the year depending on the afternoon temperatures and individual water requirements of each plant.
+The automatic timer is a great addition, and automatically turns the pump on and off in 15 minute intervals, allowing for adjusting your timings throughout the year depending on the temperatures and individual water requirements of each plant.

 Each of the 30 coir grow plugs are tiny, and provide just enough growing medium to hold the seeds securely in place while they germinate.
 Once the seeds have rooted, the coir plugs are simply for stability and the aeroponic system does the rest.